Avaiga/taipy-integration-testing/README.md

 ## Accessing to the Runner for maintenance

 The Virtual Machine on which the GitHub Runner is running does not have a public IP address for security reason.
-To be able to access to it, you have to use an Azure Bastion.
+To be able to access it, you have to use an Azure Bastion.

 ### Creating an Azure Bastion: